A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Motivating Example

 \section{Motivating Example}

-The operation of responsive loads typically involves multiple discrete modes.
-Without the interferences of external control actions, the transitions among the different modes are governed by simple local control rules.
-However, a large number of these loads may exhibit rather complex aggregated dynamics under a variety of demand management strategies.
-Fig. \ref{fig:EXa} shows the aggregated response of 2000 HVACs (Heating, Ventilation, and Air Conditioning) under the so-called thermostat setback program \cite{Kalsi2011,Zhang2013}.
-The simulation is performed using GridLAB-D, which is a high-performance distribution system simulation and analysis tool developed by DOE \cite{GridLAB}.
-In GridLAB-D, HVAC systems are simulated using the two dimensional ETP (Equivalent Circuit Parameter) model \cite{Wilson1985}, which has been validated extensively against realistic residential houses in the United States.
-For this particular simulation, the original temperature setpoints of the HVACs are uniformly distributed in$[70^{\circ}\mbox{F},78^{\circ}\mbox{F}]$.
-During the setback event starting at time $t=1$ hour, all the setpoints are instructed to increase by $1^{\circ}\mbox{F}$, which reduces the steady state power by about $10\%$.
-However, after the setback control is released at time $t=4$, a large rebound is observed which may potentially damage the grid.
-Similar rebound dynamics also occur for other demand response strategies.
-In fact, the setpoint change of the setback program can be thought of as being triggered by the real time price change for price following loads, or a sudden frequency drop during contingency for frequency responsive loads.
-Therefore, a quantitative and systematic understanding of the complex aggregated dynamics is of crucial importance to the analysis and design of most demand response strategies.
+Consider a population of residential HVAC systems.
+Each HVAC can be described by the second-order ETP (Equivalent Thermal Parameter) model~\cite{Wilson1985}, The ETP model is a hybrid system, which has two modes, representing the ``ON/OFF'' power states of the device, and a two-dimensional continuous state vector, representing the air and mass temperatures of the house.
+Each mode is governed by a linear differential equation and the mode transition is triggered when the air temperature hits the boundary of the temperature dead band.
+Although each HVAC has simple hybrid dynamics, a large number of these loads may exhibit rather complex aggregate dynamics under demand management strategies.
+Fig. \ref{fig:EXa} shows the aggregate power response of 2000 HVACs under the so-called thermostat setback program~\cite{Kalsi2011,Zhang2013}.
+The parameters of the ETP model used in the simulation are generated using GridLAB-D~\cite{Zhang2013}.
+At the beginning of the simulation, the initial temperature setpoints of the HVACs are uniformly distributed in $[70^{\circ}\mbox{F},78^{\circ}\mbox{F}]$.
+During the setback event starting at time $t=3$ hour, all the setpoints are instructed to increase by $1^{\circ}\mbox{F}$, which reduces the steady state power by about $10\%$.
+However, after the setback control is released at time $t=6$, a large rebound is observed which may potentially damage the grid.
+Such phenomenon is common in demand response problems.
+In fact, the setpoint change described above can also be thought of as being triggered by a price change for price-responsive loads or a frequency drop for frequency-responsive loads.
+Therefore, developing an aggregate model that can accurately capture the collective dynamics of a population of responsive loads is of fundamental importance for demand response.
+This will be the main focus on this paper.